Microsoft-community/Community-website/src/wiki/ventoy.md

 Download the ISO here, selecting your architecture (amd64:  x86_64/ i686=32-bit) and selecting ISO as file type: https://clonezilla.org//downloads/download.php?branch=stable.

-With the ISO, send it to your Ventoy USB.
+After that, copy the ISO file to your Ventoy Drive.

 ::: tip Note
-All the steps using will be covered at: https://clonezilla.org//clonezilla-live-doc.php
+Instructions on using Clonezilla are available [here](https://clonezilla.org//clonezilla-live-doc.php).
 :::

 ## Gparted
 Gparted is a powerful tool that helps you to manage partitions, and you can copy them to other disks or inside.
 Download the ISO here, selecting your architecture (amd64:  x86_64/ i686=32-bit) and selecting ISO as file type: https://gparted.org/download.php.

-With the ISO, send it to your Ventoy USB.
+After that, copy the ISO file to your Ventoy Drive.

 ::: tip Note
-All the steps using will be covered at: https://gparted.org/display-doc.php?name=help-manual
+Instructions on using Gparted are available [here](https://gparted.org/display-doc.php?name=help-manual).
 :::